chaconcarlos/programming-exercises/cpp/study-guide.md

 // This will overflow.
 Pivot is still an integer multiplication. long squaredPivot = pivot * pivot;

 // This will not overflow.
-By one of the operands being casted to long,
+By one of the operands being cast to long,
 // the final operation is a long. long squaredPivot = static_cast<long>(pivot) * pivot;
 ```